redcatphp/strategy/README.md

 //Apply the rule to instances of PDO
 $di->addRule('PDO', $rule);

-//Now any time PDO is requested from Wire, the same instance will be returned
+//Now any time PDO is requested from Ding, the same instance will be returned
 $pdo = $di->create('PDO');
 $pdo2 = $di->create('PDO');
 var\_dump($pdo === $pdo2); //TRUE